strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 # ...
 ```

-You can work out the optimal size of your buffers using a _bandwidth-delay_ product calculation.
+If you want to change the values, you can work out the optimal size of your buffers using a _bandwidth-delay_ product calculation.
 You need some figures to work with.
 Essentially, you want to multiply your bandwidth capacity with the round-trip delay to give the data volume.
 Go look at this [wiki definition](https://en.wikipedia.org/wiki/Bandwidth-delay_product) to see examples of the calculation.

 ### Managing logs with data retention policies

 Kafka uses logs to store message data.
 Logs are a series of segments with various associated indexes.
 New messages are written to a single _active_ segment.
 The messages are never modified.

 Using fetch requests, consumers read from the segments.
-After a time, the active segment is _rolled_ to become ready-only as a new active segment replaces it.
+After a time, the active segment is _rolled_ to become read-only as a new active segment replaces it.
 Older segments are retained until they are eligible for deletion.

 You can configure the maximum size in bytes of a log segment and the amount of time in milliseconds before an active segment is rolled.
 Set them at the topic level using `segment.bytes` and `segment.ms`.
 Or set defaults at the broker level for any topics that do not have these settings: